has207/flexmock/_sources/why.txt

-Making a new object in Python requires defining a new class with all the fake methods you're interested in emulating and then instantiating it.
+Making a new object in Python requires defining a new class with all the fake methods and attributes you're interested in emulating and then instantiating it.

 ::

   class FakePlane(object):
       operational = True
       model = "MIG-21"
+      def fly(self): pass

   plane = FakePlane()